 Oakland-born MC Nappy Nina has lived in Brooklyn since 2012, during which time she’s steadily become one of the best rappers in Brooklyn.
 When Nina raps, she creates a world that exists only for the duration of her lyrics.
 Her music is passionate and dynamic and her rhymes are cleverly crafted, a kaleidoscopic of wordplay that perfectly fits the beat.
 The best hip-hop artists are poets, and Nina is no exception.
 She’s as capable with words as she is with beats, so her rhymes are tight and sharp.

 The Brooklyn neighborhood of Bedford-Stuyvesant has given rise to some of rap’s all-time great MCs, from Biggie Smalls to Big Daddy Kane, to name just a few.
 Eddie Kaine, a native son of Bed-Stuy, is a natural-born MC with the lyrical prowess to carry the torch for his predecessors.
-He carefully cultivated and crafts dope hip-hop music.
+He carefully cultivates and crafts dope hip-hop music.
 His lyrics are truthful, and his flow never falters.
 The beats match his style, and the cohesion of his music is top notch.
-Case in point – his latest collaborative album with Rim, META, an instant classic featuring top-notch boom bap production and tight flows through and through.
+Case in point – his album with Rim entitled META, an instant classic featuring top-notch boom bap production and tight flows through and through.

 Your Old Droog